 ABA therapy has been proven to help children with autism learn communication, social, living and school-readiness skills.
-So, what is ABA therapy and how does it work?
+So, what is ABA therapy for autism and how does it work?

-- Qualified and trained BCBA’s (Board Certified Behavior Analysts) design and oversee a child’s therapy
+- Qualified and trained BCBA’s (Board Certified Behavior Analysts) lead and oversee a child’s therapy program

 - After a detailed assessment of a child, the BCBA will create a unique program with consideration given to the child’s ABA therapy goals, preferences and the overall family goals.